Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 ### To break this down:

-- In ARM assembly, a **PAGE** is a fixed block of memory.
-The values can range for how large or small these blocks are, but in macOS, a PAGE is 16KB. **PAGEOFF** is a way to find a specific location of data in a PAGE (or block of memory).
+- In ARM assembly, the `adrp` instruction works with 4KB-aligned addresses (even though macOS uses 16KB memory pages under the hood). **PAGEOFF** is the offset within that 4KB block.
   - Think of it like this: the entirety of memory (RAM) is a book, our `.data` section is a chapter, and `hello_world` is a sentence on a page.
-- **`adrp`** gets us to the right "page" (a 16KB block) where `hello_world` lives
+- **`adrp`** gets us to the right "neighborhood" (a 4KB-aligned block) where `hello_world` lives
-- **`add`** adds the offset to get the exact byte within that page, or in a way, the "sentance" on that page.
+- **`add`** adds the offset to get the exact byte within that block, or in a way, the exact "sentence" on that page.
 - Together they pinpoint the exact memory location!

-*(If you're curious about the technical details of how this works with PC-relative addressing, we'll dive deeper in the memory chapter!)*

-Just planting the seed of this knowledge now, we'll circle back on this.
+Just planting the seed of this knowledge now, we'll circle back on this in the memory chapter!

 ---

 ## Making the System Call

 Now that we've stored the address of the `hello_world` variable, we can use a **System call** to print it to the terminal!
 System calls are OS specific, so how we use a system call on macOS could be different to how Linux might handle it, even if both are using ARM.
-This is because system calls live at the OS level.

 ```asm
 .global _start